qrush/m/README.md

 ## Usage

-Basically, I was sick of using the `-n` flag to grab one test to run, like RSpec's test runner works.
+Basically, I was sick of using the `-n` flag to grab one test to run.
+Instead, I prefer how RSpec's test runner allows tests to be run by line number.

 Given this file: